Rules and Regulations

 Article 1 – Organisation

-Rás na mBan is organised by the Rás na mBan Organising Committee, under the auspices of Cycling Ireland, and will take place from Wednesday 7th September until Sunday 11th September 2022.
+Rás na mBan is organised by the Rás na mBan Organising Committee, under the auspices of Cycling Ireland and will take place from Wednesday 6th September until Sunday 10th September 2023.

 Article 2 – Type of Event

-Rás na mBan International 5-day cycle race is registered on the Cycling Ireland Road Racing Calendar and is open to teams of riders of Women Elite, Women U23 and Junior Women categories.
+Rás na mBan International 5-day cycle race for women is registered on the Cycling Ireland Road Racing Calendar.

 All participants should be aware that the roads used by Rás na mBan are NOT CLOSED to other traffic, and competitors will encounter normal road traffic during the event.
 While every effort will be made to ensure the safety of the riders, care must be taken by all riders, particularly on narrow roads and at the rear of the race.
 Riders are responsible for their own safety and must comply with the rules of the road.
 Riders are reminded that, in Ireland, we cycle and drive on the left-hand-side of the road.